Is Oman safe to visit? This is probably one of your main concerns if you are considering travelling to Oman.

 Travel Insurance for Oman

-I personally always prefer to use World Nomads when I travel.
+World Nomads are a good choice for adventure travel.
 Not only do they offer comprehensive cover, but they also provide coverage for loss of items, theft, cancellations, and repatriation.
-You can use the tool below to obtain a quote for your trip.
+You can use the tool above to obtain a quote for your trip.

 Additional Safety Considerations for Oman

 Some additional considerations for enjoying travel in Oman are detailed below.

 Making friends with Omanis was one of the highlights of my trip.
 I rented an apartment from a lovely couple in Muttrah.

 Their friend Idrees is something of a famous Couchsurfer in Oman, and my trip would not have been the same if I had not spent much of my time hanging out with him in Muscat and exploring all of the local places.